About external ear infection or otitis externa

 The medical term for external ear infection is otitis externa.
 You might also hear it called ‘swimmer’s ear’.

-The ear has three main parts – the outer ear (the ear canal and ear lobe), the middle ear (behind the eardrum, and linked to the throat via a small tube), and the inner ear (which has the nerves that help to detect sound).
+The ear has 3 main parts – the outer ear (the ear canal and ear lobe), the middle ear (which is behind the eardrum and linked to the throat via a small tube), and the inner ear (which has the nerves that help to detect sound).

 Symptoms of external ear infection

-If your child has an external ear infection, he might complain of a painful or itchy ear.
+If your child has an external ear infection, they might have a painful or itchy ear.
 Younger children might spend a lot of time scratching their ears.

 The ear usually feels blocked, and your child might have trouble hearing.
 Chewing can sometimes make the pain worse.

 Sometimes there can be bleeding or even discharge from the infected ear.
-Your child might also have painful, swollen lymph glands around her ear and neck.
+Your child might also have painful, swollen lymph nodes around their ear and neck.

-Severe external ear infections can cause the whole ear to become red and swollen.
-The redness can spread onto your child’s face and neck.
+Severe external ear infections can cause the whole ear to become swollen.
+The ear might look purple or grey on darker skin or red on lighter skin.
+The colour can spread onto your child’s face and neck.